Kipper-Lang/Kipper/README.md

   their type can not be evaluated during compile time.
 For example when using `JSON.parse()`.
 - Runtime errors for invalid operations.
 No hidden errors like in JavaScript.
 - Null safety, by enforcing non-null types unless explicitly allowed.
-- Full translation and integration with TypeScript.
+- Full translation and integration with JavaScript and TypeScript.

 ## Example Code Snippet